4 Financial Planning Tips for Newlyweds

 The best piece of marital advice that applies to all aspects of your relationship is to be honest with one another.
 This is especially true when you’re talking about money.
 To ensure you’re on the same page about your finances as a couple, it’s important to understand and discuss your individual financial health.
 Perform a complete inventory of each other’s income, bank accounts, and assets.

 Be open about your debt even if it feels embarrassing.
 Most people carry debt at some point in their lives, but too much debt can make it hard to apply as a couple for big-ticket items, like a mortgage or auto loan, so it’s best to be upfront about it.
-Once everyone’s debt has been discussed, you and your partner can create a plan to pay off the debt together.
+Once everyone’s debt has been discussed, you and your partner can create a financial plan to pay off the debt together.

 Lastly — and this is a big one — don’t hide your spending habits.
 Overspending is one of the top causes of money arguments between couples.
 It racks up debt and can cause mistrust.
 To avoid fights over spending, if you don’t have a separate bank account, consult your partner before you make any expensive purchases, and be transparent if you’re a big spender.